Nsomnia/ColdWarSubSim/README.md

 3) Partnership: if you'd like to add work with the idea of a cut of future sales (see "I want to help" section five (5) above) then again a contract will have to be negotiated and signed.
 No guarantee this game will ever make it into the sales stage.

 Most likely for any paid team member, I will supply a copy of ManicTime or a similar time tracking software.

+Check out all the reference pictures and the virtual tour at http://www.ussnautilus.org/virtualTour/index.shtml# to see if anything looks like something you'd like to model.

 # So whats this game exactly?
 At the time of writing (Feb 10, 2015) the current game overview is this.